One agent is useful.

 • What should be saved so the workflow can improve?

-That is the shape I want for serious AI-assisted development: fast agents, explicit workflows, preserved evidence, and a human still holding the merge button.
+For serious AI-assisted development, I want fast agents, explicit workflows, preserved evidence, and a human still holding the merge button.